tylpk1216/KoboPageTurner/README.md

 I used Kobo Clard HD to test this concept.
 System: 4.22.15190(efcb227b40, 2020/6/22).

-Before you use it, please go to "Note" section.
+Before you use it, please view the "Note" section.
-01. Run KoboServer/makeKoboRoot.sh to get KoboRoot.tgz.
+01. Run KoboServer/makeKoboRoot.sh to get KoboRoot.tgz or you could use release version.
 02. Put KoboRoot.tgz to .kobo folder of your Kobo device.
 03. Reboot device.
+04. Check "ForceWifiOn" item.
-04. Turn on Wi-Fi on Kobo device.
+05. Turn on Wi-Fi on Kobo device.
 The Web Server will run on port 80.
-05. Use Android(HTTP Request Shortcuts) to send HTTP request.
+06. Use Android(HTTP Request Shortcuts) to send HTTP request.
-06. Use three API to control the Web Server.
+07. Use three API to control the Web Server.
 * GET /left -> left page.
 * GET /right -> right page.
 * GET /exit -> shutdown the Web Server.
 You could use my [example](AndroidClient/HTTPShortcuts/shortcuts.json), modify your ip address, and import to your HTTP Request Shortcuts app.
+08. After closing the Web Server, uncheck "ForceWifiOn" item.
+Then turn off Wi-Fi.

 ## My Page Setting
 Actually I do not know the formula of pixelToValue when sending the touch event.
 I used "cat /dev/input/event1" to catch raw data.
 This is my area setting to turn page.